"Top 10" List of Secure Computing Tips

 Tip #5 - Be careful what you click

 Avoid visiting unknown websites or downloading software from untrusted sources.
-These sites often host malware that will automatically, and often silently, compromise your computer.
+These sites often host malware that will automatically install (often silently) and compromise your computer.

 If attachments or links in the email are unexpected or suspicious for any reason, don't click on it.